tonioloewald/bindinator.js/docs/angular.md

 you didn't write with no clue what it's doing or what it's supposed to do.

-`@Input` is doing something like wrapping the value assigned to the property in an observable and then when the value changes updating the property and marking the object as "dirty" so it gets redrawn.
-Again, what a given decorator does is pretty arbitrary so it's a bunch of special case voodoo you just need to learn.
+`@Input` is doing something like implementing the property as a computed property and having it flag some or all of the component as requiring redrawing.
+I'm pretty sure it's not that simple because if you create a callback that changes the property and send it to a library that executes `outside the ngZone` then, by default, it doesn't work any more, and you need to do a bunch of shenanigans with ngZones.

 By contrast, `b8r` thinks in terms of "paths" so when it sees that a value at a path has changed, it knows to redraw anything bound to